 It’s important to inform your agent of any repairs that need to be made without delay.
 This information is crucial in the processing of roofing insurance claims for storm damage.

 After the initial contact with your insurance agent, you should receive a letter or telephone call from their department, which handles roofing insurance claims for storm damage.

 Following that, an adjuster will likely contact you.
-In most instances, the adjuster will want to see the damage, take photographs of the loss and will provide the insurance company with an estimate on the cost of repair or replacement.
+In most instances, the adjuster will want to see the damage, take photographs of the loss, and will provide the insurance company with an estimate of the cost of repair or replacement.

 Once you receive an estimate from your insurance company, you may begin the process of contracting the work out to a professional.
 If you choose to hire a professional, ask them to provide you with a projected cost once they have reviewed the damage.

 During your initial conversation, explain that the funds will come from your insurance company’s claims department, which handles the payment of roofing insurance claims for storm damage.
 Provide the projected cost information to your insurance company for processing.